 This course provides an opportunity to integrate concepts of evidence-based psychiatric mental health nursing care across the lifespan and across cultures.
 Emphasis will be placed on utilizing a variety of nursing roles in the provision of care to promote or restore optimal mental health.
 This course is a combination of theory and practicum experiences.
 This course meets both first and second half of each semester.
-Theory, two hours per week; practicum, twelve hours per week, 84 hours per rotation for a half semester.
-Students may take Nurs 310 either prior to enrollment in or concurrently with the class.
+Theory, 14 hours; practicum, 84 hours per rotation for a half semester.
+Students may take Nurs 310 and Nurs 242 either prior to enrollment in or concurrently with the class.

-Prerequisites: Declared nursing major, Psy 100 with a grade of C or better, Psy 230 with a grade of C or better, Soc 101 with a grade of C or better, Nurs 310 with a grade of C or better Corequisites: Nurs 310
+Prerequisites: Declared nursing major, Nurs 242 with a grade of C or better, Nurs 310 with a grade of

+Corequisites: Nurs 242, Nurs 310